lamont-cookbooks/sk_ruby/README.md

 ## Description

-LWRP to build and install ruby binaries from source into /opt.
-Uses fpm to package into RPMs or deb files.
-Will download a prebuilt cached package from a URL instead of source-compiling.
-If given s3 credentials, after source compiling it will upload the package to s3 to avoid the build step for other servers (and to completely automate the compile-package-upload-to-s3 process).
+LWRP for source builds of ruby binaries.
+Since source building on every chef-client run sucks, I added the ability to download a cached pre-build package from S3 so that you only have to download it once.
+Since uploading the package to S3 was fussy and manual
+I automated that problem away so that the first time one of your servers builds the new package it uploads it to S3 so that the other servers can download it.

 This does not use rbenv/rvm/chruby.
 It just builds a package and install it into /opt.
 There is a helper RPM to wire up all the binaries into /usr/bin if you want the package to replace the system ruby packages (otherwise you probably want to either be